brynpickering/python_boilerplate/docs/installation.md

 1. Install mamba with the [Mambaforge](https://github.com/conda-forge/miniforge#mambaforge) executable for your operating system.
 1. Open the command line (or the "miniforge prompt" in Windows).
-1. Download (a.k.a., clone) the python_boilerplate repository: `git clone git@github.com:arup-group/python_boilerplate.git`
-1. Change into the `python_boilerplate` directory: `cd python_boilerplate`
-1. Create the python_boilerplate mamba environment: `mamba create -n python_boilerplate -c conda-forge -c city-modelling-lab --file requirements/base.txt`
+1. Create a python_boilerplate mamba environment: `mamba create -n python_boilerplate -c conda-forge python`
 1. Activate the python_boilerplate mamba environment: `mamba activate python_boilerplate`
-1. Install the python_boilerplate package into the environment, ignoring dependencies (we have dealt with those when creating the mamba environment): `pip install --no-deps .`
+1. Install the python_boilerplate package into the environment: `pip install python_boilerplate`

 All together: